If you search on Google for “data quality” you will find the ever-recurring discussion on how we can define data quality.

 In theory I am on the right side.
 This is probably because I most often work with master data, where the same data have multiple purposes.

-However, as consultant helping organizations with getting the funding in place and getting the data quality improvement done within time and budget I do end up on the other side.
+However, as a consultant helping organizations with getting the funding in place and getting the data quality improvement done within time and budget I do end up on the other side.

 What about you?
 Where do you stand in this question?